Justina Huff: Marriage and family

-Justina met her future husband at a dance in 1914.
-John P. Chapman was a doctor and professor of anatomy and the University of Pennsylvania.
-They were married on March 19, 1915 with the condition that she still be able to continue her film career.
-They had their first child, John W. in 1916 and Sally in 1918.
-Marriage and motherhood may have taken some of the luster off the movie business as Justina never made another film after giving birth to her first child.
-Justina settled into the role of wife and mother for her family in the suburbs of Philadelphia and occasionally visiting family in Georgia and New York.
-Justina and John were expecting one more child in 1925.
-Unfortunately, the baby boy arrived several months prematurely and only lived a few hours.
+Huff met her future husband at a dance in 1914.
+John P. Chapman was a doctor and professor of anatomy at the University of Pennsylvania.
+They were married on March 19, 1915, with the condition that she still be able to continue her film career.
+They had their first child, John W., in 1916, and Sally in 1918.
+Huff never made another film after giving birth to her first child.
+She settled into the role of wife and mother for her family in the suburbs of Philadelphia, and occasionally visiting family in Georgia and New York.
+Huff and her husband were expecting another child in 1925, but the baby boy arrived several months prematurely and only lived a few hours.

 Later life and death

-John’s medical career provided a high standard of living for them and Justina developed a love of travel, especially to Europe.
-She traveled with husband and children several times between World Wars.
+John's medical career provided a high standard of living for them, and Huff developed a love of travel, especially to Europe.
+She traveled with husband and children several times between the world wars.
 After World War II, John and Justina began enjoying the culture and climate on the island of Majorca, Spain in the Mediterranean for extended periods.

-John died in Dublin, Ireland while spending some time there in 1968.
-Justina was living in Majorca when her sister Louise died in 1973 but eventually returned to Philadelphia, where she died in 1977.
+John died in Dublin, Ireland in 1968.
+Huff was living in Majorca when her sister Louise died in 1973, but eventually returned to Philadelphia, where she died in 1977.